NCAR/DART/guide/advice-for-new-collaborators.rst

 - Using both a new model and new observations with DART
 - Using DART to teach DA

 Everything on this "possible goals" list except adding support for a new model can generally be done by a single user with minimal help from the DART team.
-Therefore the following discussion will focus only on adding a new model to DART.
+Therefore this discussion focuses only on adding a new model to DART.

 Should I consider using DART?
 -----------------------------

 DART is an ensemble-based DA system.
 It makes multiple runs of a model with slightly different inputs and uses the statistical distribution of the results to decide how to adjust the model state to be more consistent with the observations.

 The advantage of ensemble systems is that no changes to the model itself are required.
 The disadvantage is that multiple runs of the model are needed and this can be computationally expensive.

 Simple models can be added to DART with a single person effort, but larger, more complex models can require multiple person-months with support from the DART team to add the interfaces and scripts needed to perform a large-scale DA experiment.

 The DART code is in Fortran.
-The supporting scripts and tools are a mix of shell and python.
+The supporting scripts and tools are a mix of shell scripts and python.
 The model can be written in any language;
 it will only be run and the input and output files will be used by DART.

 Things to discuss before beginning
 ----------------------------------